SoftwareAG/c8y-docs/src/documents/guides/reference/device-credentials.html.md

 ### POST - Create a new device request

-Request body: application/vnd.com.nsn.cumulocity.newDeviceRequest+json
+Request body: newDeviceRequest

-Response body: application/vnd.com.nsn.cumulocity.newDeviceRequest+json (when Accept header is not returned, empty response body is returned)
+Response body: newDeviceRequest (when Accept header is not returned, empty response body is returned)

 Required role: ROLE\_DEVICE\_CONTROL\_ADMIN